t-kalvintech/t-kalvintech/README.md

 ### T.Kalvintech Is A Technology Company That Is The Future Of Technology, AI And Software Development.

-### Hi there, I'm T.Kalv (member of T.Kalvintech) 👋
+### Hi there, I'm T.Kalv 👋

-### I'm a Self-taught 16-year-old Python Developer, Software Engineer, Computer Scientist, and Web Developer!
+### I'm a self-taught 16-year-old Python Developer, Software Engineer, Computer Scientist, and Web Developer!
-- 😫 I'm currently working on a Python Music Quiz.
+- 😫 I'm currently learning how to program in C#.
 - 🚀 👨‍🚀 I'm currently learning how to launch a model rocket using TVC and an Arduino as the flight computer.
 - 🧠 Fun Fact: I like to learn anything CS, Science and Technology related.
-- 👨‍🎓 When I'm older, I would like to either be an Aerospace Engineer, Rocket Scientist or a Programmer.
+- 👨‍🎓 When I'm older, I would like to either become an Aerospace Engineer, Rocket Scientist or a Programmer.
 <br />

 ### Languages And Tools That I Use: